 ♦ All disease begins in the gut.
 [Hippocrates] There is always the component of poor digestion, leaky gut, infections and gut dysbiosis with autoimmunity.
 In some cases, poor gut health caused the autoimmune disease.
 Bacterial imbalance in the GI tract can also promote inflammation that contributes to autoimmune disease.
 The bacteria in your gut do more than break down your food.
 They also can cause and predict susceptibility to rheumatoid arthritis and other autoimmune diseases.
 [Journal Genome Medicine]

 Most doctors only treat the symptoms of autoimmune diseases with band-aid medications without ever digging deeper to identify the root cause.
 Many of the conventional approaches available for autoimmune disease can actually cause one to feel worse.
-Steroids, Advil, Tylenol, immune suppressants and TNF-alpha blockers come with harmful side effects including depression, psychosis, osteoporosis, kidney failure, diabetes, intestinal bleeding, even cancer…and the patient never truly heals.
+Steroids, Advil, Tylenol, immune suppressants, some antibiotics and TNF-alpha blockers come with harmful side effects including depression, psychosis, osteoporosis, kidney failure, diabetes, intestinal bleeding, even cancer…and the patient never truly heals.

 Autoimmune disease is skyrocketing, but conventional treatment has very little to offer.
 Although each autoimmune disease comes with its own symptoms and specific remedies are dependent on each person’s unique biochemistry, the following Natural Remedies are helpful for the majority of all autoimmune disorders.